alexbevi/alexbevi.github.com/_posts/2022-12-30-wizard-and-the-princess.markdown

 ![](/images/adventure/serenia/serenia_011.png){:width="70%"}

 Other than Mystery House that I have extremely fond memories of due to having played it as a kid these other early Sierra (On-Line Systems) games don't really resonate with me.
-As a result the iterative improvements between each title, which ultimately set the stage for [King's Quest: Quest for the Crown]({% post_url 2021-08-06-kings-quest %}) and beyond ... were lost on me.
+As a result the iterative improvements between each title, which ultimately set the stage for [King's Quest: Quest for the Crown]({% post_url 2021-08-06-kings-quest %}) and beyond, were lost on me.

-The Digital Antiquarian has a great write up on this game ([Part 1](https://www.filfre.net/2011/10/the-wizard-and-the-princess-part-1/), [Part 2](https://www.filfre.net/2011/10/the-wizard-and-the-princess-part-2/)) that I'd highly recommend if you want to dive a little deeper into this title.
+[The Digital Antiquarian](https://www.filfre.net/) has a great write up on this game ([Part 1](https://www.filfre.net/2011/10/the-wizard-and-the-princess-part-1/), [Part 2](https://www.filfre.net/2011/10/the-wizard-and-the-princess-part-2/)) that I'd highly recommend if you want to dive a little deeper into this title.

 **Game Information**